hemant-p/tools/eclipse_to_intellij/eclipse_to_intellij.md

 ## Execution Steps

-The script executes seven sequential steps.
-Print a `[N/7]` progress header before each.
+The script executes eight sequential steps.
+Print a `[N/8]` progress header before each.

 ---